ipld/go-ipld-prime/schema/gen/go/HACKME_memorylayout.md

 ### nodeassemblers accumulate mutations

 The NodeBuilder type is only used at the root of construction of a value.
-After that, recursion works with an interface called NodeAssembler isntead.
+After that, recursion works with an interface called NodeAssembler instead.

 A NodeAssembler is essentially the same thing as a NodeBuilder, except _it doesn't return a Node_.